gadenbuie/intro-to-git-for-scientists/IntroToGitForScientists.md

 $ git checkout awesome_new_feature
 ```

 The first command, `git branch`, marks the starting point for the new branch.
-Basically, it says to create a new branch, named `awesome_new_feature`, that starts with the current state of the code.
+It creates a new branch, named `awesome_new_feature`, that starts with the current state of the code.

-The second command makes it easy to switch between branches, or even individual commits.
+The second command is used to switch between branches, or even individual commits.
 The checkout command, `git checkout`, tells git to change all the files in the project directory that are tracked by git^[As in, all the files you've already committed.] to the state they were in at whatever label you use.
-If you've just started a new branch, nothing changes because you haven't made any commits to *awesome_new_feature*, but `git checkout awesome_new_feature` tells git that any new commits you make are commits to your awesome feature branch.
+If you've just started a new branch, nothing changes because you haven't made any commits to `awesome_new_feature`, but `git checkout awesome_new_feature` tells git that any new commits you make are commits to your awesome feature branch.

 But let's say you work on *awesome_new_feature* for a while, adding one commit for each of the items on your `simulator.py` task list.
 Somebody emails you and asks you about code that was part of the old random number generator function, so you want to get back to the code as it was before you started making your awesome changes.